VOLTTRON/volttron/docs/source/setup/VOLTTRON-Prerequisites.rst

 On Ubuntu-based systems, available packages allow you to specify the python3 version, 3.6 or greater is required (Debian itself does not provide those packages).

-On **Raspbian**, you must also install libffi-dev, you can do this with:
+On arm-based systems (including, but not limited to, Raspbian), you must also install libffi-dev, you can do this with:

 .. code-block:: bash